Ministries at Pohick Church

 Altar Guild.
 The work of the Altar Guild consists of preparation for, and cleaning up after, every Eucharist celebrated at Pohick.
 The Altar Guild also assists with baptisms, confirmations, weddings and funerals.
 Realizing the privilege of serving at the Altar, each member dedicates herself and her work as an offering to God, to whom nothing but the best can be given.
 Betty Jeanne McPherson, Director.
 Go to the Altar Guild Schedule.
 Go to the Altar Guild Customary.

 Brotherhood of St. Andrew.The Pohick chapter of the Brotherhood of St. Andrew is one of the nation's largest and most active groups.
 Its members are involved in a wide range of activities, both within the parish and beyond.
 The Brotherhood meets every Saturday morning, 89 am, for breakfast, devotions and Bible study.
-Reed Heddleston, Director.
+Jim Bartholomew, Director.
 Go to the Brotherhood Schedule.
 Go to the Study Leader's Guidelines.
 Go to the Brotherhood Membership List.
 Go to the Brotherhood Operational Guide.

 Choirs.
 From the beginning of the Church's history, music played an important part in the worship of God.
 The Pohick Choirs seek to provide justsuch a ministry, rehearsing throughout the year to enhance our weekly liturgy, enjoying the company of other parishioners with similar interests, and growing both musically and spiritually in an ever deepening appreciation of worship as the center of life.
 Linda Egan, Minister of Music.